 - Puree soup in blender until completely smooth.

-- Garnish with Spicy Roasted Pepitas, Roasted Kale Chips or Apple Bites
+- Garnish with Spicy Roasted Pepitas, Roasted Kale Chips and/or Apple Bites

 - The butter and cream can be omitted.
 Soup will still be smooth and silky, just not as creamy.